granda75/RealCommerce/README.md

 To create database run please the script from the the file WeatherDB.sql.
 The file exists in the root of RealCommerce repository.

-To run the servers project you need open RealCommerce.sln - server side solution in the Visual Studio, run the command in the Package Manager Console: Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r and start the project.
+To run the servers project you need download code from RealCommerce repository and open RealCommerce.sln - server side solution in the Visual Studio, run the command in the Package Manager Console: Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r and start the project.
 On my computer the server was started with IIS Express with project URL: https://localhost:44382/.
 This way the server will be started.

 To run clients side you need open the RealCommerceClient repository, download the real-weather-site.zip file and extract files from it.